 Duke Emergency Medicine has a long history of outstanding clinical care and scholarship in key areas of toxicology: dysbarism and disorders of dive-related supraphysiologic nitrogen absorption (learn more about the hyperbaric center at Duke), carbon monoxide poisoning, and snakebite.
 We are a leading center for a multicenter study of antivenin for copperhead snakebite, led by Charles Gerardo, MD.

-Medical direction is provided by Medical Director Dr. Anjni Joiner, and Assistant Medical Director Dr. Andrew Godfrey, both Duke EM faculty.
+Dr. Anjni Joiner currently serves as the Medical Director with Dr. Erin Hanlin as Associate Medical Director.
 They are equipped with an ALS response vehicle equipped with additional equipment to allow them to perform physician-level interventions in the prehospital setting.
 Duke EM PGY2 and PGY3 residents, as well as faculty, serve as online medical control for Durham County EMS.
-Ride along opportunities for all residents are available with the Medical Directors.

 Medical student education is a major priority in our residency.
 Our residents routinely teach students in the emergency department and in classroom and simulation settings.